 Unplanned downtime in industrial AI environments can have cascading effects on revenue, customer commitments, and capacity utilization.
 According to Gartner’s industrial operations benchmarks, downtime costs can exceed $250,000 per hour in high-volume production environments.

-Predictive maintenance, powered by AI in Manufacturing, enables a shift from reactive and preventive maintenance models to a proactive and prescriptive paradigm.
-By ingesting and analyzing data from IoT sensors, vibration, heat, acoustic emissions, and more, AI identifies degradation patterns long before failure occurs.
+AI Predictive maintenance in Manufacturing enables a shift from reactive and preventive maintenance models to a proactive and prescriptive paradigm.
+AI identifies degradation patterns long before failure by ingesting and analyzing data from IoT sensors, vibration, heat, acoustic emissions, and more.

 Key advantages include: